Due to impacts from wildfires, there have been many changes to available Holiday Tree cutting opportunities.

 Cutting is prohibited at least 50 feet away from a stream or body of water and at least 75 feet away from a road or trail.

-Download and print your Christmas tree cutting map from recreation.gov.
+Download and print your Holiday tree cutting map from recreation.gov.
 Printed maps are not available on the Forest.

 Cut trees only within the National Forest boundary.
 No trespassing on private property.
 Respect private land!

-You cannot cut Christmas trees on the Boulder or Clear Creek Ranger Districts.
+You cannot cut Holiday trees on the Boulder or Clear Creek Ranger Districts.

-SUGGESTED AREAS FOR CHRISTMAS TREE CUTTING FOR THE CANYON LAKES DISTRICT: Joe Wright Reservoir (off of Highway 14), Swamp Creek (walk in only - access from Manhattan Road), National Forest areas along Manhattan Road.
+SUGGESTED AREAS FOR TREE CUTTING FOR THE CANYON LAKES DISTRICT: November 25 through January 7, Joe Wright Reservoir (off of Highway 14), Swamp Creek (walk in only - access from Manhattan Road), National Forest areas along Manhattan Road.
 The district is open to cutting at your own risk with exceptions displayed on the map.
 Port-a-potties are NOT available.
 Please use open bathrooms along your travel routes.

-Please purchase your permit through recreation.gov - there will be no onsite sales for the Canyon Lakes District.
-Permits can be purchased at the following locations in the Sulphur District: Winter Park Chamber, Fireside Market, Fraser Murdochs, Granby Country Ace Hardware, and Grand Lake Chamber during normal business hours.
+Please purchase your permit through recreation.gov prior to arriving to the forest - there will be no onsite sales on the Canyon Lakes District.
+Permits can be purchased at the following locations in the Sulphur District: Winter Park Chamber, Fireside Market, Fraser Murdochs, Granby Country Ace Hardware, and Grand Lake Visitor Center during normal business hours.

 Tools to bring include: a measuring tape to measure your tree stump height and diameter and to ensure it will fit in your home; handsaw to cut your tree; gloves and boots; a tarp to wrap your tree for transport; and rope or straps to secure your tree to your vehicle.
 Power saws including electric are prohibited.